Affordable Care Act Tax Provisions

 Employer Shared Responsibility Payment

 The Affordable Care Act establishes that certain employers must offer health coverage to their full-time employees or a shared responsibility payment may apply.
 On Feb.
 10, 2014, the Department of the Treasury and the IRS issued final regulations on the Employer Shared Responsibility provisions.
 For additional information on the Employer Shared Responsibility provisions and the proposed regulations, see our questions and answers.
 On July 9, 2013, the Department of the Treasury and the IRS announced transition relief from the Employer Shared Responsibility provisions for 2014.
 For more information, please see Notice 2013-45.
 For additional transition relief generally applicable to 2015, see the preamble to the final regulations.
+On Sept.
+18, 2014, the Department of the Treasury and the IRS issued Notice 2014-49, which provides guidance on how to apply the look-back measurement method in situations in which the measurement period applicable to an employee changes.

 Patient-Centered Outcomes Research Institute Fee